Core Skills

 The Language A: Literature course asks students to demonstrate a range of skills and aptitudes that test their ability to respond to literary works in various ways.
 The IB defines its core objectives in relation to these three main headings:

-Pages 10-11 of the Subject Guide provide you with details of the ways these descriptors can be broken down.
+Page 15 of the Subject Guide provides you with details of the ways these descriptors can be broken down.

-Analysis, Synthesis and Evaluation are terms referred to throughout the syllabus, and it is a good idea to make reference to them in your teaching as often as you can.
-As indicated by the Subject Guide, their presence is most keenly expected in the external assessment tasks, Paper 1 and Paper 2, as well as the Individual Oral Commentary.
-In each of these, students are expected to form judgments about the use and impact of elements of literary craft, and in so doing, demonstrate a capacity to think for themselves about the way they literary texts create meaning in different ways.
+Analysis Evaluation are terms referred to throughout the syllabus, and it is a good idea to make reference to them in your teaching as often as you can.
+In each of assessment component, students are expected to form judgments about the use and impact of elements of literary craft, and in so doing, demonstrate a capacity to think for themselves about the way they literary texts create meaning in different ways.

-Presentation and Language skills are also tested in each of the components.
+Communication is also tested in each of the components.
 Students need to talk and write in an appropriately formal register, as well as organise and present ideas in essays in a meaningful and purposeful way.
-Furthermore, in the Part 4 Individual Oral Presentation, one third of the marks are awarded for their ability to demonstrate effective oral presentation techniques that take into account task and the audience to whom they are talking.
+Furthermore, in the Individual Oral Presentation, marks are awarded for their ability to demonstrate effective oral presentation techniques.

 Thinking Independently